adam-fawaz/warwick-washer-api/README.md

 You can find a full-form example in the file [sampleCleansedTocilObject.json](/json/sampleCleansedTocilObject.json).

 ## Usage
-To test out the wrapper yourself, clone the repository and run `main.py` ensuring to pass the room alias in `room_data[room_alias]}`.
+To test out the wrapper yourself, clone the repository and run `main.py` ensuring to pass the room alias in `room_data[room_alias]`.
 In my code, I have left Tocil as an example.

 ### Ideas
 If you are interested in using this API, here are some ideas where you could apply it: